Multiple Victims Confirmed in El Paso Shopping Complex Shooting

 Olivia Zepeda, the chief of staff to El Paso Mayor Dee Margo, told CNN that multiple people had been killed and that suspects have been taken into custody.
 She didn't say how many victims there were.

-There are unconfirmed reports of at least 18 victims being transported to the University Medical Center of El Paso and other hospitals.
+There are reports of at least 12 victims being transported to the University Medical Center of El Paso and other hospitals.
+An official from the Center confirmed that 1 of the 12 patients died, and that all of the victims suffered traumatic injuries.
+Two were children who were transferred to El Paso Children's Hospital.

-The White House says President Donald Trump has been briefed on the shooting and has spoken to Attorney General William Barr and Gov. Greg Abbott.
+Eleven other victims were being treated at Del Sol Medical Center, according to hospital spokesman Victor Guerrero.
+He said those victims ages ranged from 35 to 82.

+A witness who was in Walmart with her two children during the attack reported that she saw "four men, shooting everywhere."
+Her daughter, 19, and son, 16, threw themselves on the ground, then ran out of the Walmart through an emergency exit.
+They were unhurt.

 Former Texas Congressman Beto O'Rourke tweeted after the attack, "Truly heartbreaking.
 Stay safe.
 Please follow all directions of emergency personel as we continue to get more updates."